 Gendlin gave the name "felt sense" to the unclear, pre-verbal sense of "something" in the body - the inner knowledge or awareness that has not been consciously verbalized yet.

 A "felt-sense" is not the same as an emotion.
-It is more like an intuition of our growth edge.
+It is more like an intuitive sense of your emerging growth edge.
 This bodily-felt "something" that is not yet known.
 This "something" may be an awareness of a current situation or an old hurt that is coming up to heal.

 Crucial to the concept, as defined by Gendlin, a "felt-sense" is unclear at first.
 Gendlin also described our felt-senses as "sensing an implicit complexity, a holistic sense of what one is working on."

-This is an emotional Focusing "check-in" art exercise that I did last year that inspired a deep and permanent change in myself.
-It was inspired by psychologist Dr Kathy McGuire.
+This is an emotional Focusing "check-in" art exercise that I did a few years ago that inspired a deep and permanent change in myself.
 I used markers for my drawing, and I often closed my eyes to more deeply sense what I was feeling in my body.